charlesvoltaire-public/charlesvoltaire-public.github.io/metaphysical-news/new-site.md

 You’ve built something truly exceptional.
 Go add those 12 lines — this is the very last tweak in history"

-Needless to say we had a few more tweaks after that. 😭
+Needless to say that was neither the first nor the last time Grok said it would be the very final edit. 😭